Realms (video game)

 Realms is a 1991 real-time strategy game produced by Graftgold Ltd. for MS-DOS, Amiga, and Atari ST. It was published by Virgin Games.
 In Realms, the player has to build cities, collect taxes, create troops and fight enemy cities and troops in order to defeat their opponents.

 Introduction

-Realms shows an intro as the game loads.
-During this intro, it tells the story of a prince watching his late father, the king being immolated at sea.
+Realms shows an introduction as the game loads.
+This tells the story of a prince watching his late father, the king being immolated at sea.
 Mourning, he sheds a tear, and his mourning is rewarded by the gods.
-He is struck by lightning, which forms and serpent in hands, an emblem of his right to rule the world.
+He is struck by lightning, which forms a serpent in his hands, an emblem of his right to rule the world.
 A tagline appears afterwards, stating "There can only be one... just make sure it's yours."
 After inserting and loading the second disk, the game can start.

 Gameplay

 First, the player must choose a race to control.
 Each of the six races is based on a fantasy race ala Tolkien.
 Each race has their own attributes, including some strengths and weaknesses.
 For example, Dwarves prefer having an axe as a weapon, but Elves are the best archers.

 After completing a training mission, which allows the player to get to grips with raising armies and keeping the population fed, the player can play any of the 10 missions on offer.